-You will present your research problem as a formal "Research in Progress" talk in front of the other students and a faculty committee in the departmental journal club (Dev Bio 206), during the spring quarter your pre-advancement and advancement committee).
-Please make sure that your thesis advisor and your committee member will be available on your assigned day).
+You will present your research problem as a formal "Research in Progress" talk in front of the other students and a faculty committee in the departmental journal club (Dev Bio 206) during the spring quarter.
+If you can arrange your second meeting to coincide with your RIP, that is an efficient way to meet this requirement.
+If you are unable to schedule your second year committee meeting within the journal club of the spring quarter (i.e. if your advisor or committee members are not available), you can arrange the second year committee meeting with a 20 to 30 min presentation, followed by a 15 to 30 min discussion, outside of the journal club during the spring quarter.

-- Presentation: 20 to 25 min and 5 min for general questions.
-This presentation should contain all elements of a regular research talk, with slides on background, results/progress and future plans. - Faculty committee (3 members): your thesis advisor, the journal club instructor and a Dev and Cell faculty member of your choice (who will likely serve as a member of

-- Follow-up meeting for feedback: After your presentation, you will meet with the faculty committee for specific questions and a discussion of your presentation (15 to 30 min).
-The committee will provide you with written feedback and will sign form "Second year meeting, pre-advancement and tune-up form", which you download from the departmental website http://devcell.bio.uci.edu/graduate-programs/grad-forms/ - Circle "Second year meeting" on the form and take it to the meeting.
-Make sure it gets completed and signed prior to submission to the Department office (Lindsay Malter). - Your Second Year Meeting only counts once this form has been submitted. - If you are unable to schedule your second year committee meeting within the journal club of the spring quarter (ie if your advisor or committee member are not available), you can arrange the second year committee meeting with a 20 to 30 min presentation, followed by a 15 to 30 min discussion, outside of the journal club during the spring quarter.
-In this case, your committee will be your thesis advisor and two Dev and Cell faculty members of your choice.
+- Presentation: 20 min and 10 min for general questions.
+This presentation should contain all elements of a regular research talk, with slides on background, results/progress and future plans. - Faculty committee (3 members): your thesis advisor and two Dev and Cell faculty members of your choice (who will likely serve as members of your pre-advancement and advancement committee).
+Please organize a meeting with your thesis advisor and two additional committee members it is your responsibility to find a time and date when everyone on the committee can attend, so start organizing early. - Follow-up meeting for feedback: After your presentation, you will meet with the faculty committee for specific questions and a discussion of your presentation (15 to 30 min).
+The committee will provide you with feedback and will sign the form "Second year meeting, pre-advancement and tune-up form", which you download from the departmental website http://devcell.bio.uci.edu/graduate-programs/grad-forms/ - Before the meeting, please type a 1 paragraph summary of your scientific progress on the form.
+Fill out the details, circle "Second year meeting" on the form, and take it to the meeting. - At the meeting: Record the comments and recommendations of the committee on this form.
+Have the committee members sign the form and submit it promptly to the Department office (Lindsay Malter). - Your Second Year Meeting only counts once this form has been submitted.